danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

 As we see, we can rename *different* modules of the same package by separating them with commas.

-(Note that making multiple renamed copies of the *same* module like we did earlier with `Foo`, requires separate `mixins:` entries for the package.)
+(Note that making multiple renamed copies of the *same* module, like we did earlier with `Foo`, requires separate `mixins:` entries for the package.)

 One important detail: when a module is renamed in a `mixins:` clause, all the